News Media Evaluation and Gallup Award

 - Pay by credit card online or by check payable to Quill and Scroll and mail to the address below.

-- If you have print publications that need to evaluated, mail them by June 15, 2018 to:
+- If you have print publications that need to evaluated, mail three separate issues by June 15, 2019 to:

 News Media Evaluation